Deep Learning for Micro-expression Recognition: A Survey: Datasets

+\textbf{SMIC} \cite{li2013spontaneous} is consisted of three subsets: SMIC-HS, SMIC-VIS and SMIC-NIR.
+SMIC-VIS and SMIC-NIR contain 71 samples recorded by normal speed cameras with 25 fps of visual (VIS) and near-inferred light range (NIR), respectively.

 \textbf{CASME} \cite{Yan2013CASME} contains spontaneous 159 ME clips from 19 subjects including frames from onset to offset.
-It is recorded by high-speed camera at 60 fps.
-Samples in CASME database are categorized into seven ME emotion categories.
-The collected data were analysed with FACS coding and the unemotional facial movements were removed.
-The emotions were labeled partly based on AUs and also take account of participants’ self-report and the content of the video episodes.
-Besides the onset and offset, the apex frame contributing the most emotion are also labeled.
+The emotions were labeled partly based on AUs and also taking account of participants’ self-reports and the content of the video episodes.
+Besides the onset and offset, the apex frames are also labeled.
 The shortcoming of CASME is the imbalanced sample distribution among classes.

 \textbf{CASME II} \cite{Yan2014CASME} is an improved version of the CASME dataset.
-The samples in CASME II are increased to 247 MEs with 26 valid subjects and they are recorded by high-speed camera at 200 with face sizes cropped to $280 \times 340$.
-Thus, it has greater temporal and spatial resolution, compablack with CASME.
-However, CASME II suffers from class imbalance and the subjects are limited to youths with the same ethnicity.
+Samples in CASME II are increased to 247 MEs from 26 subjects and they are recorded by high-speed camera at 200 fps with face sizes cropped to $280 \times 340$.
+Thus, it has a greater temporal and spatial resolution, compared with CASME.

-\textbf{CAS(ME)$^2$} consists of spontaneous macro- and micro-expressions elicited from 22 valid subjects.
-Different from CASME and CASME II consisting of short duration samples, CAS(ME)$^2$ consists of samples with longer duration which make it suitable for ME spotting.
-The dataset is divided into two parts.
-Part A includes 87 long videos with both macro- and micro-expressions and part B contains 300 cropped spontaneous macro-expression samples and 57 micro-expression samples.
-Compablack to above datasets, the samples in CAS(ME)$^2$ were recorded with a relatively low frame rate in relatively small number.
-This leads to it unsuitable for deep learning approaches.
+\textbf{CAS(ME)$^2$} \cite{qu2017cas} consists of spontaneous macro- and micro-expressions elicited from 22 subjects.
+CAS(ME)$^2$ has samples with longer durations which makes it suitable for ME spotting.
+Compared to the above datasets, the samples in CAS(ME)$^2$ were recorded with a relatively low frame rate in a relatively small number of ME samples, which makes it unsuitable for DL approaches.

 \textbf{SAMM} \cite{davison2018samm} collects 159 ME samples from 32 participants.
-Unlike previous datasets lack of ethnic diversity, the participants are from 13 different ethnicities.
-The samples were collected by at 200 fps with high resolution $2040\times1088$ in controlled lighting condition to prevent flickering.
-During data collection, participants were requiblack to fill a questionnaire, before experiments.
-The experiment conductor displayed videos that are relevant to the answer of the questionnaire.
+The samples were collected by a gray-scale camera at 200 fps in controlled lighting conditions to prevent flickering.
+Unlike previous datasets that lack ethnic diversity, the participants are from 13 different ethnicities.